bekk/bekk-christmas/post/opensource/interview-with-saloni-garg.md

 ---
 The questions below came from a simple question we asked ourselves:

-> if you had the chance, what would you ask an Open source maintainer/person/community member.
+> if you had the chance, what would you ask an Open source maintainer/person/community member?

 Here we go!